-The Grey Zone starts with a weekly brief.
+The Grey Zone begins with a weekly intelligence brief.

 Decisions are not made where they are announced and influence rarely signs its name.
 This is where we read how power actually moves: through systems, people, silences, and perception.